ros2/ros_core_documentation/doc/source/rclcpp_cpp_client_library_overview.rst

 One of the middleware communication primitives provided by |rclcpp| is the publish-subscribe pattern using topics.
 In this pattern Messages, that are defined by the user in an interface description file, are passed between Publishers and Subscribers which are on the same Topic.
 A Topic is a name with an associated Message type, which determines whether or not Publishers and Subscribers should exchange messages.
-Publishers publish new Messages onto the Topic and any Subscribers which have subscribed to the same Topic (and with the same Message type) will receive those messages asynchronously.
+Publishers publish new Messages onto the Topic and any Subscribers that have subscribed to the same Topic (and with the same Message type) will receive those messages asynchronously.

 Working with Messages
 ~~~~~~~~~~~~~~~~~~~~~